 Answer:

-Frogs have a three-chambered heart, having two atria and one ventricle, that helps them to separate oxygenated and deoxygenated blood.
+Frogs have a three-chambered heart, having two atria and one ventricle, which helps them to separate oxygenated and deoxygenated blood.
 They perform double circulation, which means blood passes through the heart twice in one complete cycle.
 These circulations help transport oxygen, nutrients, and waste throughout the body.
-Frogs oxygenate their tissues, by doing both aquatic and terrestrial respiration.
+Frogs oxygenate their tissues by doing both aquatic and terrestrial respiration.

 Q.5.
 Explain the adaptations of the frog's digestive system for a carnivorous diet.